Analogical proportions in monounary algebras

-\begin{example} Consider the monounary algebra $\mathbb A$ given by The relation between $1$ and $2$ is a loop, whereas the relation between $3$ and $4$ is not as there is no edge from $4$ back to $3$; instead, there is a loop at $4$.
-In a sense, we can say that `$1$ is to $2$ as $4$ is to $4$' and we therefore expect the following relations: To prove the first item, we shall show For this, compute and
+\begin{example} Consider the monounary algebra The relation between $1$ and $2$ is a ``loop'', whereas the relation between $3$ and $4$ is not as there is no edge from $4$ back to $3$; instead, there is a loop at $4$.
+We therefore expect the following relations: To prove the first item, we shall show For this, compute and